Venice festival's only woman director gets sexist heckle at film screening

-VENICE, Italy (Reuters) - The only movie in the main competition in Venice made by a woman was heckled by an audience member who called director Jennifer Kent a “whore”, reigniting concerns about sexism at the festival which has been accused of overlooking female filmmakers.
+VENICE, Italy, Sept 6 (Reuters) - The only movie in the main competition in Venice made by a woman was heckled by an audience member who called director Jennifer Kent a “whore”, reigniting concerns about sexism at the festival which has been accused of overlooking female filmmakers.

 “The Nightingale”, by Australian writer-director Jennifer Kent, is about a woman who seeks revenge after her family is killed and she is raped.
 It has its official world premiere on Thursday, but was screened to journalists a day earlier.